To provide policy and procedures relating to hazardous chemicals used or stored at the University.

 Section IV - Responsibilities

 Responsibility for policy implementation and follow-up to ensure compliance will rest with department heads.
-The University Safety Officer and Personnel Training Coordinator are available for consultation and assistance.
+The University Safety Officer and University Safety Manager are available for consultation and assistance.
 The university safety officer is responsible for reviewing departmental plans and identifying situations requiring corrective action.